asreview/asreview/docs/source/simulation_cli.rst

 .. option:: -e, --feature_extraction FEATURE_EXTRACTION

-  The default is TF-IDF (:code:`tfidf`), more options and details are listed in the table for :ref:`ref-feature-extraction`.
+    The default is TF-IDF (:code:`tfidf`).
+More options and details are listed in :ref:`ref-feature-extraction`.

 .. option:: -m, --model MODEL

-  The default is set to be Naive Bayes (:code:`nb`).
-Names for implemented classifiers are listed on the :ref:`ref-classifiers` table.
+    The default is Naive Bayes (:code:`nb`).
+More options and details are listed in :ref:`ref-classifiers`.

 .. option:: -q, --query_strategy QUERY_STRATEGY

-  Implemented query strategies are listed on the :ref:`ref-query-strategies` table.
-The default is :code:`max`.
+    The default is Maximum (:code:`max`).
+More options and details are listed in :ref:`ref-query-strategies`.

 .. option:: -b, --balance_strategy BALANCE_STRATEGY

-    The data rebalancing strategy is used to deal with the sparse number of relevant records.
-    The default is :code:`double`, other options are described in the :ref:`ref-balance-strategies`
+    The default is :code:`double`.
+The balancing strategy is used to deal with the sparsity of relevant records.
+More options and details are listed in :ref:`ref-balance-strategies`

 .. option:: --seed SEED

     To make your simulations reproducible you can use the ``--seed`` and ``--init_seed`` options. 'init_seed' controls the starting set of papers to train the model on, while the 'seed' controls the seed of the random number generation that is used after initialization.
-Use an integer between 0 and 2^32 - 1.

 .. option:: --embedding EMBEDDING_FP